Andres Ehin

 Andres Ehin (14 March 1940 – 10 December 2011) was an Estonian writer and translator.
 In 1964 he graduated from University of Tartu, studying Estonian philology (especially Finno-Ugric studies).
 From 1972 to 1974 he was the senior scientific editor of Estonian Soviet Encyclopaedia.
 From 1972 he was a member of Estonian Writers' Union.
 From 1968 to 1989 he was a member of Communist Party.
 In 1990 he joined Estonian Social Democratic Party.

 He married Ly Seppel (Ehin).
-Their daughter is poet Kristiina Ehin.
+Their daughters are the political scientist [Piret Ehin] and the poet Kristiina Ehin.

 He died in 2011 and was buried in Pärnamäe Cemetery in Tallinn.